 The first page of the police accident report will contain a general description of the accident, the first two vehicles involved, and the traffic units.
 It will also include any injuries the investigating officer knows about, including if the driver was driving under the influence.
 All of these details will impact your case in court.

 You may also want to make sure that you report any injuries you experience.
-The injury might not be apparent right away, or you may not realize you have been injured.
+The injury might not be apparent immediately, or you may not realize you have been injured.
 If you don’t report the accident to the police, you could face penalties, including license suspension.

 How Can Filing an Accident Report Help